 Pathfinder provides services to every individual seeking services regardless of disability, gender, race, religion, national origin, ancestry, sexual orientation, age, creed, marital status, parental status, or pregnancy.

-Pathfinder has four major program components:
+Pathfinder has three major program components:

 Disability Information & Referral Resources